Raimund Hoghe

 Raimund Hoghe (12 May 1949 – 14 May 2021) was a German choreographer, dancer, film maker, journalist, and author.
 Because he was born with scoliosis, his early efforts were focused on journalism.
 His writings explored the human condition; a documentation series won him an award by the age of 24.
 For the weekly Die Zeit, he portrayed personalities, the well-to-do, the less fortunate, and those shunned by society.
-After meeting Pina Bausch while profiling her, he served as dramaturge and chronicler of her Tanztheater from 1980 to 1990.
+After meeting Pina Bausch while profiling her, he served as dramaturge and chronicler of her Tanztheater Wuppertal from 1980 to 1990.
 He made his choreographic debut in 1989, then worked independently.
 His first solo production, Meinwärts in 1994, was about the Jewish tenor and actor Josef Schmidt, but also Hoghe's nonormative body.
 He was awarded the Deutscher Tanzpreis in 2020, and is regarded as "one of the protagonists of German contemporary dance theatre".

 Life

 Hoghe was born and raised in Wuppertal, the son of a single mother.
 He was born with severe scoliosis.
 He dreamed of performing in theatre, but thought that performing would not be possible for him because of his physical limitations.
 He worked as a journalist, and was awarded the Theodor Wolff Prize for a documentary series about Bethel written when he was age 24.
 He was a freelance writer for the weekly Die Zeit profiling prominent performers like Bruno Ganz, Rex Gildo, and Freddy Quinn, as well as lesser-known persons such as the photographer Helga Paris and Adam Soboczynski, and social outsiders such as cleaners, AIDS patients, and sex workers.
 His profiles were also published in several books.